MatyMik/weatherApp/README.md

 #### Interleaving Calls with Suspension Points

-Kotlin coroutines library comes with suspension points—a function that will suspend execution of the current task and let another task execute.
+Kotlin coroutines library comes with suspension points — a function that will suspend execution of the current task and let another task execute.
 There are two functions to achieve this in the kotlinx.coroutines library: delay() and yield().